wolandec/Jeeves/README.md

 old parents, or children just sending SMSs.
 No need to paid for data transferring, no need to worry about covering of 4G or something.
 GSM is enough for Jeeves.

-It will be about 10 feachers of control.
+It will be about 10 features of control.
 I don't want to overload and make an application too complex for using.